hikerpig/pintora-stencil/readme.md

 ## Using this component

 There are three strategies we recommend for using web components built with Stencil.

-The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ### Script tag